-The National Kidney Federation is constantly aware that the earlier renal disease can be detected and treated the better the outcome for the patient.
-Much effort is to be put in, to try to identify these groups at high risk who are unaware of the danger to their health and the possibility of their entering End Stage Renal Failure.
+The National Kidney Federation is constantly aware that the earlier renal disease can be detected and treated, the better the outcome for the patient.
+Much effort is to be put in, to try to identify these groups at high risk who are unaware of the danger to their health and the possibility of them entering End Stage Renal Failure.

-Whilst there clearly have been many advances in renal care since the foundation of the NKF in 1979, it remains true that the period started with a shortage of renal provision and resource and ends in exactly the same plight.
-The NKF hopes passionately that over the coming years we will see real strides being made in adequate provision of health care to the current 61,000 end stage renal failure patients in the UK (this represents people at stages 3 to 5 CKD).
+Whilst there clearly have been many advances in renal care since the foundation of the NKF in 1978, it remains true that the period started with a shortage of renal provision and resource and ends in exactly the same plight.
+The NKF hopes passionately that over the coming years we will see real strides being made in adequate provision of health care to the current estimated 3.5 million CKD patients in the UK (this represents people at stages 3 to 5 CKD).

-Read a copy of our Memorandum and Articles of Association here
+Click here to read of a copy our Memorandum and Articles of Association